Bankruptcy & Creditors' RightsPDF

-Represent banks, insurance companies and other lenders in out-of-court restructurings and workouts involving real estate acquisition and development loans, manufacturing companies, transportation leasing companies, and retail and wholesale distribution companies.
+Represent banks, insurance companies, private equity firms and other lenders in out-of-court restructurings and workouts, U.C.C.
+Article 9 foreclosures and collection litigation involving real estate acquisition and development loans, manufacturing companies, textile companies, nonprofits, transportation leasing companies, industrial finishing companies, hospitality companies, and retail and wholesale distribution companies.

-Represented a national bank in collecting $30 million of senior loans secured by real estate owned by a single-purpose borrower and leased to the General Services Administration.
+Represented a national bank in collecting senior loans secured by real estate owned by a single-purpose borrower and leased to the General Services Administration.

-Represented a national bank in connection with a nonprofit school's redemption of bonds issued by North Carolina's Capital Facilities Finance Agency and supported by the bank's letter of credit and restructuring of $7.5 million of senior secured letter of credit reimbursement obligations.
+Represented a national bank in connection with a nonprofit school's redemption of bonds issued by North Carolina's Capital Facilities Finance Agency and supported by the bank's letter of credit and restructuring of senior secured letter of credit reimbursement obligations.

 Obtained a receiver for a CMBS special servicer of a loan secured by over 2 million square feet of furniture showroom and exhibit space, and obtained judicial approval of a $140 million receivership sale of collateral.

-Obtained a receiver for two golf course properties and obtained judicial approval of a $6 million receivership sale of collateral.
+Obtained a receiver for two golf course properties on behalf of a senior lender and obtained judicial approval of the receiver’s sale of collateral.

 Represented a significant debt and equity holder in a residential real estate community, with leisure amenities to include golf, fishing, shooting and equestrian activities, in restructuring and capital raises to respond to cash-flow shortages, general economic conditions and other operational difficulties.

 Represented an individual in the buyout of a financially troubled business partner in various entities that own a minor league baseball team, a baseball stadium under construction and a mixed-use real estate development surrounding the stadium, and in the restructuring of the real estate acquisition loan and other obligations.